unknownv2/CoreHook/README.md

 You can use the `CoreHook.FileMonitor.runtimeconfig.json` and `CoreHook.FileMonitor.runtimeconfig.dev.json` files found in your build output directory as references for creating the global or local configuration files.

 The runtime configuration file should look like the one below, where `additionalProbingPaths` contains file paths the host module can check for additional dependencies.
-This guide assumes you have installed the `2.2` runtime or SDK for both x86 and x64 architectures.
+This guide assumes you have installed the `.NET Core 2.2` runtime or SDK for both x86 and x64 architectures.

 **Notice: Either replace `<user>` with your local computer user name or modify the paths to point to where your NuGet packages are installed.
 Take a look at `CoreHook.FileMonitor.runtimeconfig.dev.json` in the output directory to find your paths.**